 Consider a situation where you get a chance to buy inventory at rock-bottom rates.
 Or, you may need cash for a new set of marketing initiatives.
-The immediate cost for participating in a trade show or publishing a series of advertisements in the local paper could be high, but you are convinced that in the long term, it will provide your firm with a large payback.
+The immediate cost of participating in a trade show or publishing a series of advertisements in the local paper could be high, but you are convinced that in the long term, it will provide your firm with a large payback.

 How will you raise as soon as possible the money that your business needs?